-Sustainable and responsible corporate governance has traditionally been an essential element of CANCOM’s corporate culture.
-The Executive Board and the Supervisory Board closely cooperate to the benefit of the corporation.
-The intensive and constant dialogue between the two boards forms the basis for the efficient management of the CANCOM Group.
+At CANCOM, sustainable and responsible corporate governance is a high priority as part of our corporate culture.
+The Executive Board and Supervisory Board work closely together in the interests of the Company.
+The intensive and continuous dialogue between the two bodies forms the basis for efficient corporate management at CANCOM.

-Good and transparent corporate governance strengthens the confidence of investors, employees, business partners and the general public in the management and supervision of CANCOM SE.
-It thus forms the basis for long-term business success.
-The guiding principle is the most recent version of the German Corporate Governance Code in its current version.
-At the Supervisory Board meeting on 11 December 2019, the Supervisory Board and the Executive Board of CANCOM SE issued the following joint declaration of compliance by the Executive Board and the Supervisory Board of CANCOM SE pursuant to section 161 of the German Stock Corporation Act (Aktiengesetz, AktG):
+Good and transparent corporate governance promotes the confidence of investors, employees, business partners and the public in the management and supervision of CANCOM SE.
+It thus forms the basis for long-term economic success.
+The guiding principle is the German Corporate Governance Code in its current version.
+At the Supervisory Board meeting on 11 December 2019, the Supervisory Board and the Executive Board resolved the following joint declaration of compliance by the Executive Board and the Supervisory Board of CANCOM SE pursuant to section 161 of the German Stock Corporation Act (AktG):

-The Executive and Supervisory Boards of CANCOM SE declare that, since the previous declaration of conformity issued on December 8, 2015, the company has been fully compliant with the recommendations of the German Corporate Governance Code, issued on May 5, 2015 and published in the Federal Gazette (Bundesanzeiger) on April 24, 2017 (rectified on May 19, 2017) and will be compliant in the future.
+The Executive and Supervisory Boards of CANCOM SE declare that, since its last declaration of conformity dating December 11, 2018, the company has been fully compliant with the recommendations of the German Corporate Governance Code issued on February 7, 2017, published in the Federal Gazette (Bundesanzeiger) on April 24, 2017 (rectified on May 19, 2017) and will be compliant in the future.

 It is permanently displayed in the Investor Relations section of our website for public access, as are the declarations of previous years.

-CANCOM is aware of its role in society and its responsibility towards clients, business partners, stockholders and members of staff.
-With its principles, the CANCOM Code of Conduct forms the basis for responsible and law-abiding action.
-Under the motto Fairness first, the Code of Conduct reflects the Executive Board’s aim of reinforcing ethical standards throughout the company and of creating a working environment based on integrity, respect and fairness.
-The Code thus forms the basis for CANCOM’s business activities and applies throughout the whole of the CANCOM Group.
-With its own, group-wide compliance system, CANCOM works towards ensuring that its employees and executive bodies comply with the Code of Conduct is adhered to by its staff, officers and directors.
+CANCOM is aware of its role in society and its responsibility towards customers, business partners, shareholders and employees.
+The CANCOM Code of Conduct, with its principles, forms the basis for responsible action in compliance with the law.
+Under the motto „Fair is fair”, the Code of Conduct reflects the Executive Board’s goal of strengthening ethical standards throughout the Company and creating a working environment based on integrity, respect and fairness.
+The Code of Conduct thus forms the basis for CANCOM’s entrepreneurial activities and applies throughout the CANCOM Group.
+With its own Group-wide compliance system, CANCOM works towards ensuring that its employees and executive bodies comply with the Code of Conduct.

 Close cooperation between the Executive Board and the Supervisory Board

-The working methods of the Executive Board and the Supervisory Board have their basis in the relevant laws, the German Corporate Governance Code, the corporate by-laws, the resolutions passed at the general meetings of stockholders of CANCOM SE, the rules of procedure for the Supervisory Board, and the rules of procedure and the schedule of responsibilities for the Executive Board.
+The working methods of the Executive Board and Supervisory Board are based on the relevant laws, the German Corporate Governance Code, the articles of association and resolutions passed by the Annual General Meeting of CANCOM SE, the rules of procedure for the Supervisory Board, and the rules of procedure and schedule of responsibilities for the Executive Board.

 The Executive Board